-If you return a WHITE proxy card without giving specific voting instructions, then your shares will be voted FOR the election of the MYR Group Nominees.
+If you return a proxy card without giving specific voting instructions, then your shares will be voted FOR the election of the Nominees.

-If any nominee should be unavailable to serve due to an unanticipated event, the Board may designate another person as a substitute nominee or, in accordance with our By-Laws, act to reduce the number of directors.
-If the Board substitutes another nominee, the shares represented by your WHITE proxy will be voted for the substitute nominee.
+If any Nominee should be unavailable to serve due to an unanticipated event, the Board may designate another person as a substitute nominee or, in accordance with our By-Laws, act to reduce the number of directors.
+If the Board substitutes another nominee, the shares represented by your proxy card will be voted for the substitute nominee.